 - On your iPhone open settings then Notifications,

-- Tap on Show Previews and make sure it’s set to always/ Or make sure Allow notifications option is toggled on.
+- Tap on Show Previews and make sure it’s set to always/ Or make sure the Allow notifications option is toggled on.

-If having problem with a specific app such as Facebook notifications not working on iPhone then open settings -> notification.
+If having a problem with a specific app such as Facebook notifications not working on your iPhone then open settings -> notification.
 Under the sub-menu “Notification Style,” find and tap the app you want to receive notifications for.

 Turn off your Bluetooth

 As many users have found that turning off their Bluetooth has fixed the problem of locked screen notifications.
 In other words, when Bluetooth is enabled, they don’t receive any notifications on their iPhones when locked.
 But as soon as they disable Bluetooth, the notifications appear on the lock screen as expected.